Interim Director, Education & Leadership: Layna Himmelberg, EdD, MSN, CNE

 [email protected]

-In Foundations of Scholarly Writing, students learn to leverage their critical thinking skills to develop cogent, economical doctoral-level written prose.
+In Foundations of Scholarly Writing, students leverage their critical thinking skills to develop cogent, economical doctoral-level written prose.

 The purpose of this course is to provide students with a working knowledge of the research methods and basic statistical skills needed to collect and analyze quantitative data.
 In addition to methodological considerations, the course examines the social, political and ethical dimensions of designing and executing research in general and applied research in particular.

-This course trains graduate students in qualitative research methodology from conceptualization through design and data collection processes for use in their doctoral studies and as an applied research methodology for problem investigation, problem solving and evaluation in a variety of fields.
-The course includes a thorough discussion of qualitative research design and the role of theory in guiding and informing research design.
-The course begins with research problems, questions and design considerations and follows with study of various qualitative research methods.
+This course instructs graduate students in qualitative research for use in a variety of fields.
+The course includes a thorough discussion of qualitative research design and the role of theory in guiding and informing research design, including the study of various qualitative research methods.

 This course in advanced research provides students with knowledge and skills for understanding, analyzing and designing research at the doctorate level.
 Students explore the application of research to the practice setting.
 Quantitative, qualitative and mixed-method research designs and methods are analyzed.
 Ethical and social change implications of conducting research, producing knowledge and engaging in scholarship are emphasized.
 Students will synthesize and apply their knowledge and skills of applied research.